-This forest consist of 4 main peaks Nilgala, Danigala, Yakunnahela, Kahata Aththa Hela and Makadakanda.
-The Nilgala peak stands out of the rest with its odd shape.
+This forest consists of 4 main peaks Nilgala, Danigala, Yakunnahela, Kahata Aththa Hela and Makadakanda.
+The Nilgala peak stands out from the rest with its odd shape.

 No study has been done on the archaeological value of the Nilgala Forest so far.
-Some of the know remains consist of a part of a ancient structure which stumps of about 25 stone pillars and the Mukkaru Sohona which can be seen on the Makara Route.
+Some of the known remains consist of a part of an ancient structure with about 25 stone pillar stumps and the Mukkaru Sohona which can be seen on the Makara Route.

-Andagala is another location where ruins of a possible castle has been located.
-A bed carved from a rock gives its name and you can see works with massive granite blocks including part of a protective wall is scattered every where.
-Equally prominent are the works of the treasure hunters who has had a free ride among these ruins.
+Andagala is another location where ruins of a possible castle have been located.
+A bed carved from a rock gives its name and you can see works with massive granite blocks including part of a protective wall scattered everywhere.
+Equally prominent are the works of the treasure hunters who have had a free ride among these ruins.

 The ruins of a ancient cave temple at Kahata Aththa Hela known as Kahata Aththa Hela Purana Gal Ge is another archaeological site in the forest.
-Around this lena you will see more ruins scatted around.
+Around this Lena, you will see more ruins scattered around.